hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 For example, the AU PS Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Organization.name` if a value is known.
-- AU PS Consumers **SHALL** consume the Organization resource without error if `Organization.name` is present and containing any valid value.
+- AU PS Consumers **SHALL** consume the Organization resource if `Organization.name` is present and containing any valid value.

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.